Akshay-Krishnamurthy/chemselect-pro/README.md

 **A Streamlit-based medicinal chemistry platform for compound library analysis, MPO scoring, scaffold clustering, and AI-driven synthesis recommendations.**

-Built for the HCIE drug discovery project.
-No coding required — upload your CSV, configure parameters through the UI, and get publication-quality results in minutes.
+Built for the drug discovery project.
+Upload your CSV, configure parameters through the UI, and get publication-quality results in minutes.

 ---